Cal vs. USC NCAA Football Odds, Plays and Insights | December 4, 2021

 Over/Under Insights

-- Saturday's total is 3.8 points higher than the combined 53.7 PPG average of the two teams.
+- The two teams combine to score 53.7 points per game, 3.8 less than the total in this contest.

-- This contest's total is two points more than the 55.5 these two squads combine to allow per game this season.
+- These two squads combine to allow 55.5 points per game, two fewer than this contest's over/under.

-- Golden Bears games have an average total of 50.4 points this season, 7.1 fewer than Saturday's over/under.

-- The 57.5-point over/under for this game is 1.3 points below the 58.8 points per game average total in Trojans games this season.

 Cal Stats and Trends